 Despite its shortcomings, Batman: The Adventures Continue is an entertaining though imperfect jaunt, squeaking out a win despite it's muddled execution.
 The writing by Dini and Burnett is exceptionally strong when they hit their flow, only occasionally bogged down by the odd baffling character decision (there's one particular scene involving Batman and Mr. Freeze that is show-stoppingly misguided and flat-out wrong) and awkward story beat.
 Still, there are plenty of cool twists and turns not spoiled here (intentionally), not to mention the bizarrely intriguing new characters, Mister Wing and Straight Man.
 Also top-notch is the incredible pencil work by Ty Templeton.
 A long-time familiar face around the DCAU and the Adventures comic titles from DC Comics, Templeton's work is a joy to see, page after page, only occasionally constrained by the book's format.
 His work remains staggeringly incredible and underrated, and the Batman: The Adventures Continue - Season One trade paperback collection has a hefty offering of Templeton's design work for the comic and toyline.
 The artwork is served tremendously by the exceptional, pitch-perfect work of colorist Monica Kubina.
 She's easily Batman: The Adventures Continue's breakout star, and it'll be great to see where her talent takes her from here.

-For all the changes that happen during the course of Batman: The Adventures Continue - Season One, the one constant is how from start-to-finish it's an engaging page-turner.
+For all the changes that happen during the course of Batman: The Adventures Continue - Season One, the one constant is how from start-to-finish it is actually an engaging page-turner.
 Even with some of the questionable decisions made by/forced upon the creative team throughout the course of season one, the end result is still a pretty successful one.

 Much like The New Batman Adventures itself, Batman: The Adventures Continue - Season One is a mixed bag that ultimately dishes out more pros than cons.
 The cons range from mostly minor (continuity, depending) to medium (random terrible character decisions), with the pros (fantastic artwork and colors, interesting story and character beats) far outweighing.
-Despite the slight pauses, this return to the world of Batman: The Animated Series and The New Batman Adventures was a good time, though it could've been better.
-Ideally, the next trip will be a more fulfilling adventure!
+Despite the slight pauses, this return to the world of Batman: The Animated Series and The New Batman Adventures was a good time, though it probably could've been better.
+It'll be interesting to see how things play out (across all fronts) in Season Two!
 Recommended!

 [ Back to Batman: The Adventures Continue ]